 - Finally, add more logs to the fire as needed.

-We hope this helps you when choosing wood for your fire pit!
-Let us know if your love getting cosy around a fire pit in the comments, we certainly do!
+We hope this helps you when choosing wood for your fire pit.
+Let us know if you love getting cosy around a fire pit too in the comments, we certainly do!